 A New Name for a New Era

-Recently the name was changed to reflect the continued progression, growth and the new era the church has embraced.
-The name was changed to Highway Christian Fellowship in 2010.
+In 2010 the the name was changed to Highway Christian Fellowship to reflect the continued progression, growth and the new era the church has embraced.

 Those Who Have Served